frosty-dev/wdmos/README.md

 - Hotpatch server: Receives compiled bytecode (eg. from the [VSCode extension](https://github.com/SpaceManiac/SpacemanDMM)) and patches it in for live code replacement.
 - ~~Maptick: Measures time taken by BYOND's SendMaps() function and makes it accessible from DM code, helping reduce lag spikes from not leaving enough processing time.~~
 - Proxy objects: Forward variable reads and writes to C++.
-- Websockets: Send and receive data using the websocket protocol.
 - Lua: Allows writing lua scripts that replace builtin procs.
 Mostly for messing about.
 - ~~Optimizer: Optimizes bytecode and inlines procs into each other to avoid call overhead.~~